LearnWeb3DAO/Attack-tx.origin/README.md

 ### What will happen?

-There will be two smart contracts - `Good.sol` and `Attack.sol`. `Good.sol`.
+There will be two smart contracts - `Good.sol` and `Attack.sol`.
 Initially the owner of `Good.sol` will be a good user.
 Using the attack function `Attack.sol` will be able to change the owner of `Good.sol` to itself.

 ### Build